35mm to 120 Panorama Adapter + Mask Frame tested with Pentax 67

 2x spacer + empty spool

-1 x Mask frame 35mm without perforation
+1 x 35mm mask frame without perforation

-1 x Mask frame 35mm with perforation
+1 x 35mm mask frame with perforation

 All advantages at a glance:

-- High-quality craftsmanship - lasts a lifetime.
+- High-quality workmanship - lasts a lifetime.

 - Hasselblad 500, 503CW & 2000